General Statement: 2026

 2017

-Juror - NCCC Exhibition: Nancy Marine Theatre Lobby, Warner Theatre, Torrington, CT
+Co-curator With Krista Narciso - Process & Product, Nancy Marine Theatre Lobby, Warner Theatre, Torrington, CT

-Juror - Memorial Day Juried Show, Trinity Gallery, Lime Rock, CT
+Co-juror - Memorial Day Juried Show, Trinity Church Gallery, Lime Rock, CT

 2016

-Curator - Incubator Artists, Five Points Gallery, Torrington, CT
+Curator - Incubator Artists exhibition, Five Points Gallery, Torrington, CT

 Awards